oracle/terraform-provider-oci/website/docs/d/marketplace_accepted_agreement.html.markdown

 * `agreement_id` - The unique identifier for the terms of use agreement itself.
 * `compartment_id` - The unique identifier for the compartment where the agreement was accepted.
-* `defined_tags` - Defined tags for this resource.
-Each key is predefined and scoped to a namespace.
+* `defined_tags` - The defined tags associated with this resource, if any.
+Each key is predefined and scoped to namespaces.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - A display name for the accepted agreement.
-* `freeform_tags` - Free-form tags for this resource.
+* `freeform_tags` - The freeform tags associated with this resource, if any.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The unique identifier for the acceptance of the agreement within a specific compartment.
 * `listing_id` - The unique identifier for the listing associated with the agreement.
 * `package_version` - The package version associated with the agreement.